St. Charles Purpose

 Throughout the year students are invited to grow in their personal relationship with God, serve others, learn about the Catholic faith, receive the sacraments and worship together.
 They participate in weekly Masses, prayer services, sacramental preparation, Advent, Lent and other celebrations of the Church Year.
 Students put their faith in action through Campus Ministry where they collaborate with teachers and priests to lead and participate in community outreach, service projects and retreats that unite and strengthen their class communities and provide creative opportunities to explore their spiritual relationship with God.

 We employ a team of dedicated, enthusiastic, learned, kind, and moral educators.
 From Early Childhood to the sixth grade, the faculty is devoted to the well-being and success of every student.
-All members of the faculty are working towards degrees, and a few hold Master’s Degrees.
-All faculty have the experience to implement the best practices in the classroom.

 St. Charles employs tried-and-true methods to not only increase enrollment, but strengthen our relationship with parents and the community to foster a sustainable environment for our families.
 This includes providing access to scholarships, proper management of public relations, and exceptional staff management.
 It is essential that we nurture and grow our school to better serve the Church and the world.